superhero1/ffritz/README.md

 - Run make

-Note that this will use pre-built binaries checked into the git repository.
+Note that this will use pre-built dropbear binaries checked into the git repository.
 To rebuild these binaries:

 	make rebuild